benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-10-01-rewriting-irewritable.md

 I wanted to avoid boxing when the object has a small number of children (which is fairly common in practice).
 So `GetChildren` returns a `Children<T>`, passing up to two children on the stack and the rest in an `ImmutableList`.
 The `NumberOfChildren` property tells the library how many of the struct's fields are filled in.

 This custom collection type is an extra hurdle to understanding `IRewritable`'s API.
 It also makes certain parts of Sawmill's implementation more complex --- many internal methods have to `switch` on the `NumberOfChildren` they're working with and do the same work in four different ways.
-It's also relatively large for a `struct` (at least 16 bytes on a 32-bit architecture) so there is a marginal performance cost associated with copying it around.
+It's also relatively large for a `struct` (at least 16 bytes and probably more, depending on your processor architecture) so there is a marginal performance cost associated with copying it around.

 ### Wart 2: Collections